 Side note: Another article worth checking out is this one on how to become a real estate developer.

-So, the above twenty-one tips should have you well on your way with learning how to become a property developer.
+So, the above twenty-one tips should have you well on your way to learning how to become a property developer.
 One day you could even end up as a major real estate developer, you just never know!

 If you are seriously time poor and can’t dedicate the time and effort required to learning all of this, you’re not plum out of luck.